 |contact person||Jean-Francois Palomino|

-Maps of Montreal and Quebec.
-Depository of Quebec government maps.
-Accessible by appointment only.
+Maps of Montréal and Quebec and depository of Quebec government maps, accessible by appointment only.
 Consult website for hours.
-Web Address access to historic maps (French): http://services.banq.qc.ca/sdx/cep/accueil.xsp
+Web address access to historic maps (French): http://services.banq.qc.ca/sdx/cep/accueil.xsp

 Humanities and Social Sciences Library

 |contact person||Contact McGill Library for more information.|